Hyacinthe-Marie Cormier: Beatification

 During his life Cormier was noted for his saintly qualities: "He gives peace to everything he touches."
 On numerous occasions he was seen by friars at the Angelicum to levitate in the air while praying before the Blessed Sacrament.

-The cause for Cormier's canonization was recognized by the Holy See in 1945, and he was beatified by Pope John Paul II on 20 November 1994.
+Cormier's spiritual writings were approved by theologians on 16 July 1941 and 17 July 1946.
+His cause was formally opened on 22 June 1945, granting him the title of a Servant of God.
+He was beatified by Pope John Paul II on 20 November 1994.
 His inspiration to Dominican life, Agnes of Jesus, was beatified in the same ceremony with him.

 In his sermon for the beatification Mass, the Pope noted that, in beatifying Cormier, "the Church wishes to recognize and honor the work of the human intellect, illuminated by faith."

 The feast of the Blessed Hyacinthe-Marie Cormier is celebrated by the Dominican Order as an optional memorial on 21 May, the anniversary of his election as Master of the Order.